HUM 102: Kick Ass Women in Popular Culture

 Credits 5 Lecture Hours 55

 This course helps students gain critical literacy skills that will make them more effective and inclusive readers and thinkers.
 We will watch film and television shows that challenge the damsel in distress stereotype by featuring kick-ass women who can save themselves and/or others using violence.
 We will read what scholarly and popular critics argue about these film and television shows to unpack controversies related to the “strong, independent woman” ideal.
-Students will learn relevant media literacy vocabulary, analyze scenes from what we watch together, and gain historical knowledge of how the representation of women has changed over the last century.
+Students will learn relevant media literacy vocabulary, analyze scenes from what we watch together, and gain historical knowledge of how representation of women has changed over the last century.
 They will apply this knowledge to journal assignments, reading responses, personal reflections, and multi-media assignments including a poster presentation.
 Please note: the film and television programs we watch are for mature audiences and include graphic violence and sexual themes.

 Quarters Offered